 110 E. Congress St.

 While Ten55 isn’t a German restaurant, they offer a Bavarian beer hall experience with a wide selection of sausages and beer.
 For lunch, you can’t go wrong with the classic Bratwurst.
-For a variety at dinner, get the Wurst Plate Ever with two sausages of your choice, mustard, sauerkraut, seasonal veggies, and toasted bread.
+For a variety at dinner, get the Wurst Plate with two sausages, mustard, sauerkraut, seasonal veggies, and toasted bread.

 Ten55, if you’re reading this, please add käsespätzle with crispy onions to the menu.

 For more information, visit 1055brewing.com.

 Greece: Gyros Dinner Plate at Pappoule’s

 Pappoule’s Gyros Dinner Plate piles the Greek lamb and beef blend high on pita bread served with a small Greek salad, rice pilaf, and a generous side of tzatziki.

 Honorable mention goes to the simple but beautiful Grilled Lamb Chops.